 Myth 4: You should drink saffron milk to have a fair baby

 Fact: There is no connection between saffron-infused milk and the complexion of your baby.
 There is no scientific evidence to prove that too.
-The genetic makeup of the parents and the presence of a pigmentation named melanin, determines the complexion of your baby.
+The genetic makeup of the parents and the presence of a pigmentation named melanin, determine the complexion of your baby.

 Myth 5: You tend to be forgetful